-“The challenge for the Government is to build up our New Zealand-owned banks to compete away excessive profits and stem the capital drain offshore.
+“One solution to the problem is to build up our New Zealand-owned banks to stem the flow of profits offshore,” Dr Norman said.

 “Currently, New Zealand-owned banks make up only six percent of our banking sector.”

-“We can increase competition in our banking sector by strengthening Kiwibank and other New Zealand-owned banks,” Dr Norman said.
+“We can increase competition in our banking sector by strengthening Kiwibank and other New Zealand-owned banks and financial institutions such as credit unions.